 A: Have you ever heard about a thing called "Non-Disclosure Agreement?".
 Nice try anyway.

 Q: Why are you leaving your current job?

 A: The amount of attention you are NOT paying to my earlier replies is truly amazing.
 Could you please define what drugs you took before this interview?

 A: Psst, let me tell you a secret: I wasn't.
 Actually, I never worked for Donald Liar Trump and you can bet I never will.

 Q: What are you looking for in a new position?

-A: Sorry, but there will be no answer for this, Me and my spouse are very discrete about that part of our life.
+A: Sorry, but there will be no answer for this, Me and my significant one are very discrete about that part of our life.

 Q: What type of work environment do you prefer?